kscalelabs/ksim/README.md

 ## Terminology
 The following terminology is relevant to understanding RL tasks.
-- `EnvState`: includes obs, command, action, reward, and done.
+- `Transition`: includes obs, command, action, reward, and done.
 The latter two are conditioned on the transition produced by the action.
-- Dataset: a set of `EnvState`s used for training an RL update.
+- Dataset: a set of `Transition`s used for training an RL update.
 Fully defined by `num_env_states_per_minibatch * num_minibatches`.
 - Minibatch: a subset of the dataset used for training an RL update.
 Updates are performed per minibatch.